br0kenpixel/rclone-crypt-rs/README.md

 * File chunk encryption

-There is currently no nice interface with Read + Seek.
+There is currently no nice interface with Seek.